 - Project Book Kit– Includes the simple kit with the addition of the level 1 electric project books.
 Choose this option if you intend to complete your first Electric Project Book this year.

-- Soldering Kit – Includes the simple kit, the level 1 project book, and the 2020 4-H Electric Program Soldering Kit to make a plant soil monitor.
+- Soldering Kit – Includes the simple kit, the level 1 project book, the 2020 4-H Electric Program Soldering Kit, and solder to make a plant soil monitor.
 You will need soldering experience and a 9-volt battery to be successful with this kit.
+If you need to borrow our soldering iron and de-soldering tool please indicate when you order this kit.
 We will provide a class on soldering during the summer electric project workshop.